grubeben/194.077-Applied-Deep-Learning/README.md

 ## Architecture and Implementation
 <details><summary>Get details</summary>

-### Elements we need for an n-step AAC:
+### Elements we need for an n-step A2C:

 1) State representation: $S_t$.
 Does not only have to be the current observation, but maybe also the prior state (=recurrent network?) $(S_{t-1},O_t)->S_t$

 2) 2NNs: value- and a policy network (critic(w) and actor(theta)) $S -> v$, $S -> pi$

-3) Loss functions (for 1-step AA2C):
+3) Loss functions (for 1-step A2C):

    3.1) Critic: We want $TD=R_{t}+gamma*V_{s+1}-V_{s}=A(s,a)$ to be minimal, which is why we define the loss function as $MSE(A)=A(s,a)^2$

    3.2) Actor: (min 1:16 [^2]) We have to generate a "semi-gradient"=loss from our defined gradient (since Tensorflow optimizers demand one).
-We do this by multiplying the advantage with the likelihood of taking the action taken: $A(s,a_t)*log_prob(a_t|s_t)$
+We do this by multiplying the advantage with the likelihood of taking the action taken: $A(s,a_t)*log_prob(a_t|s_t)$.
+This makes sense intuitevely, if the agent decided on an unlikely action (under current policy) but obtained a large advantage from doing so, the loss will be high (we want the policy to be changed towards: High-advantage-yielding actions shall correspond to high probabilities)

-4) Loss functions (for n-step AAC):
+4) Loss functions (for n-step A2C):
   4.1) Critic: $R_{t}+R_{t+1}*gamma+ .. +R_{t+n-1}*gamma^{n-1}+gamma^{n}*V_{s+n}*-V_{s}$
   4.2) Actor:$\sum{log_prob(a_t|s_t)}*A(s,a_t)$  for $t=t,..,t+n$

-!NOTE!: In order to enable more efficient training and computations we will use only.
-Only the last network layer will be different in order to faciliate propability or value output.
+!NOTE!: In order to enable more efficient training and computations we will use only one NN.
+Only the last network layer(s) will be different in order to faciliate distinct propability or value output (branches).
 But what does this mean for the loss functions?
-We simply sum them up!
+We simply sum them up: $loss_{total} = loss_{actor}+loss_{critic}

-If we want to penalise large differences between $P(a_{chosen}|s)-P(_i|s), we add a termin for the Entropy-loss
+Note: If we want to penalise large differences between $P(a_{chosen}|s)-P(_i|s), we add a term for the entropy-loss (this should increase stability)

 ### Algorithm
 #### for ending problems (such as the PoleCart, which terminates once the stick is inclined too far to one side)